 Learning doesn’t occur

 Many experts argue that 20% of workplace learning happens from informal, social interaction with peers or mentors (the famous 70-20-10 rule).
-When people work cut off from one another, there are fewer opportunities for this kind of knowledge sharing to happen.
-Arguably, it also cuts down on the 70% of ‘hands-on learning,’ too.
+When people work to cut off from one another, there are fewer opportunities for this kind of knowledge sharing to happen.
+Arguably, it also cuts down on 70% of ‘hands-on learning,’ too.

 Employees feel out of the loop

-If upper management isn’t really collaborating and working together, information won’t flow freely down the organization.
+If upper management isn’t really collaborating and working together, the information won’t flow freely down the organization.
 Nothing’s worse than feeling like you’re just a cog in a wheel, without any understanding of the bigger picture of your company’s mission.